 Category: Other news

-Please note that the archive website for Ensembl release 65 (Dec 2011) will be retired in December when version 78 is released.
+Please note that the archive websites for Ensembl releases 71 (April 2013) and 72 (June 2013) will be retired in July when version 85 is released.

 This is in accordance with our rolling retirement policy, whereby archives more than three years old are retired unless they include the last instance of the previous assembly from one of our key species (human, mouse and zebrafish).